 On Friday 8 February, during Art Rotterdam, the artists will be present at the location from 17.00 until 18.00 hours.
 You are very welcome to join them in making a toast at the launch of the work.

 The art project was originally launched at the 7de Liverpool Biennale in 2012.
-As part of the exhibition The Unexpected Guest Libia Castro & Ólafur Ólafsson designed a monumental flashing neon graffiti in front of the south façade of St. George's Hall, an important place in the heart of Liverpool for its loaded history.
-In addition, they offered the city the same name free newspaper containing an essay by the British feminist and philosopher Nina Power.
-In a dialogue with the artists, she commented on the current worldwide political unrest by deconstructing the Universal Declaration of Human Rights and replacing it with the manifesto 'The Partial Declaration of Human Wrongs'.
-The newspaper was distributed at various locations in the city, as an attachment in the Liverpool Post and online.
+As part of the exhibition The Unexpected Guest Libia Castro & Ólafur Ólafsson designed a monumental flashing neon graffiti for the south facade of St. George's Hall, an important site in the heart of Liverpool for its fraught history.
+In addition, they offered the city an eponymous name free newspaper containing an essay by the British feminist and philosopher Nina Power.
+In a dialogue with the artists, she commented on the current global political turmoil by deconstructing the Universal Declaration of Human Rights and replacing it with the manifesto 'The Partial Declaration of Human Wrongs'.
+The newspaper was distributed in various locations around the city, as an attachment in the Liverpool Post and online.

-Libia Castro (1970, Madrid) & Ólafur Ólafsson (1973, Reykjavik) work from Rotterdam and Berlin.
-Since 1997, the artists' duo have been working together on a diverse oeuvre in various disciplines, including video, installations, sound and sculpture projects.
+About the artists Libia Castro (1970, Madrid) & Ólafur Ólafsson (1973, Reykjavik) work from Rotterdam and Berlin.
+Since 1997, the artist duo has collaborated on a diverse body of work in various disciplines, including video, installations, sound and sculpture projects.
 They are inspired by political history, gender studies and sociology and comment on unequal power relations between the individual and politics.
-Their work was previously shown at the Venice Biennale (2011), in CAAC, Seville (2011-'12) and TENT Rotterdam (2013).
-In 2009 they won the basic prize of the Prix de Rome for the music video Lobbyists.
+Their work has previously been shown at the Venice Biennale (2011), in CAAC, Sevilla (2011-'12) and TENT Rotterdam (2013).
+In 2009 they won the base prize of the Prix de Rome for the music video Lobbyists.

 The group exhibition is in the studio and exhibition space of Atelier Van Lieshout Big and Plenty on view.
 This program is free to visit.
 Look here for more information and all participating artists.
 The Art Rotterdam shuttle bus stops every 20 minutes at this location.
 This service is free upon presentation of an admission ticket to one of the art fairs during Art Rotterdam.